What is cellulitis?

 What are the complications of cellulitis?

-Severe or rapidly progressive cellulitis may lead to:
+Severe or rapidly progressive cellulitis may lead to complications that require prompt treatment:

 - Necrotising fasciitis (a more serious soft tissue infection recognised by severe pain, skin pallor, loss of sensation, purpura, ulceration and necrosis)